appium/java-client/docs/Tech-stack.md

 Also tech stack includes [Spring framework](https://projects.spring.io/spring-framework/) in binding with AspectJ.
 This is used by [event firing feature](https://github.com/appium/java-client/blob/master/docs/The-event_firing.md).
 Also **CGlib** is used by [Page Object tools](https://github.com/appium/java-client/blob/master/docs/Page-objects.md).

+It is the client framework.
+It is the thin client which just sends requests to Appium server and receives responses.
+Also it has some high-level features which were designed to simplify user's work.

 #It supports: